QuickBooks reconciliation discrepancy means the QuickBooks transactions and the bank statement don’t match.

 Finally, check for the mistakes in your bank or credit card account.
 Sometimes, there could be a mistake from the financial institution’s side, although it is rare.

-1. How do I fix a reconciliation discrepancy in QuickBooks?
+How do I fix the QuickBooks reconciliation discrepancy?

 To resolve the QuickBooks reconciliation discrepancy, here’s what you can do: